Cheukting/rasa_workshop/README.md

 #### Adding forms

-To capture a user's contact information and feedback, we will use action forms.
+To capture a user's contact information and feedback, we will use form actions.
 Let's define them like this for now:

 ```
 forms: